Sanchariii/Career_Carve_Frontend_Task/README.md

 # Introduction:

-This is a frontend task given by CareerCarve which states that:
+This is a frontend task is given by CareerCarve which states that:
 A user can manage the names, order and presence of sections on their resume using this Resume Builder page.

 There is a master list of sections allowed on the resume.
 This list is shown in the design.
 The user can perform the following actions: